jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

 ### Configuration

 [PgBouncer configuration](https://www.pgbouncer.org/config.html) can be customized through `spec.proxy.pgBouncer.config`.
-After making configuration changes, PGO will roll them out to any PgBouncer instance and automatically issue a "reload".
+After making configuration changes, IVYO will roll them out to any PgBouncer instance and automatically issue a "reload".

 There are several ways you can customize the configuration: